Communications and Updates

 |Municipal Office - Closed to Public Access|

-Until further notice, the Township Office will have no public access.
+Until further notice, the Township Office located at 9 James Street, Parry Sound, will have no public access.
 Municipal services will continue to be provided.

 Please see payment options for the payment of property taxes and miscellaneous invoices issued by the Township.